 Picc ginnel at the top of Main Street, Haworth, Yorkshire, England. © J. Ashley Nixon

 I have a snippet to share about a snicket in Haworth.
 A what you might say?
 A snicket is a word used in Yorkshire to describe a passage between buildings.
-If you want to get picky and describe a passage that goes through rather than between buildings, then another word must be used: ginnel.
+If you want to get picky about a passage that goes through rather than between buildings, then another word must be used: ginnel.
 Both have origins in the Old English language from the days of the Saxons before the Viking Raiders came over the North Sea to acquire and pass on the land of God’s Own Country to our forebears.

 Brandt and Davenant in Dean Clough

-Both words came up in a conversation I had recently with my Mum and sister, Sally.
+Both words came up in a conversation I had recently with my Mum, Dorothy Nixon and sister, Sally.
 I mentioned that I had seen a photograph made by Bill Brandt in around 1937 of a snicket at Dean Clough in Halifax, Yorkshire.
 It was posted on Twitter by Marc Davenant, alongside one of his own, more recent, images that were taken from the same place using a vintage Leica.
-The same shadows were there; the light reflected off the cobbles in the same manner.
+The same shadows were there; the light reflected off the setts (often called cobbles) in the same manner.
 It was even “possibly the same tree,” said Davenant.

-Davenant’s excellent Twitter feed (@SirWilliamD) is prolific and delightfully varied.
+Davenant’s excellent Twitter feed is prolific and delightfully varied.
 It not only shows images from his own work that includes a strong theme around homeless people on the streets of Britain but also stories on the work of other photographers.
 If you have an interest in documentary photography about Britain, you should check out his communications.
 Now back to my own story…